UND student Sydney Menne wins Marshall Scholarship

 An example for other students

-Yee Han Chu, academic support and fellowship opportunities coordinator at UND, said Menne has shown she has the energy, intelligence, insight and social acumen to work at a high level of complexity, and she’s also proved to be extremely adept at taking full advantage of everything UND has to offer.
+Yee Han Chu, academic support and fellowship opportunities coordinator at UND, said Menne not only showed she has the energy, intelligence, insight and social acumen to work at a high level of complexity, she also proved to be extremely adept at taking full advantage of everything UND has to offer.

 “Her achievement reflects the presence of a whole community of mentors who supported her over time and across multiple interests,” Chu said.
 “To be competitive at the very top, candidates need to be given that chance to research independently and to act on original ideas.
 Sydney embraced this fully and took advantage of every opportunity to blend that kind of freedom and support that cultivates the talents of our most ambitious students.”

 Menne is generous with sharing her time, talent and attention with others, too.
 Though she’s the co-president of the UND Advanced Rocketry Club and manages two regular research positions, she also finds time to share science through public outreach as a NASA STEM Ambassador with the North Dakota Space Grant Consortium.
 Plus, she mentors her peers as a member of the UND Honors Program — a program designed to engage students in hands-on opportunities to help them develop important life skills such as perspective, critical thinking, civic engagement and public speaking.

 Philosophy Professor and Honors Program Director Rebecca Rozelle-Stone had this to say about Menne: “Sydney is truly the most motivated, intelligent and hard-working student I have had the pleasure to work with.
 She is laser-focused on her academic and professional goals, but she still takes the time to serve as an Honors Ambassador and vice president for the Honors Program Student Organization, encouraging and mentoring new Honors students.